CtrlK

 Conciseness

-The skill is reasonably efficient but includes some unnecessary explanatory content like the 'When to Use This Skill' section and the 'Core Concepts' table explaining what Future/async fn/await are - concepts Claude already knows.
-The code examples are good but could be tighter.
+The skill includes some unnecessary content like the 'When to Use This Skill' section and the 'Core Concepts' table explaining what Future, async fn, and await are—concepts Claude already knows well.
+The code examples themselves are lean, but the overall document is quite long with patterns that could be more tightly presented.

 2 / 3